AIxRead

 English (United States)

-Refers to the bliss associated with Nataraja, the cosmic dancer form of Lord Shiva.
+A compound term referring to the bliss or joy associated with Nataraja, a form of Lord Shiva.